 More articles and Research on Noni from Hawaiian Organic Noni: Noni for Pets

-Many owners worry about their dog's joint health—I am no exception.
+Many owners worry about their dog’s joint health—I am no exception.
 Many breeds—especially larger ones—have a tendency to develop joint issues later in life.
-Unfortunately, there are components that, we can't control like, breeding and genetics.
-However, we can control other risk factors through diet and optimized vaccination frequency (i.e. fewer of them).
+Unfortunately, there are components that we can’t control, like, breeding and genetics.
+However, we can control other risk factors through diet and optimized vaccination frequency (i.e., fewer).
 In return, we can prevent and prepare as much as possible to reduce risks, prolong healthy joints and be ready if surgery does become necessary.
-I read a great article in Cesar's Way Magazine in the July 2011 edition by a holistic veterinarian called 'Healthy, Pain-Free Joints?
-Naturally!'
+I read a great article in a dog magazine in July 2011 by a holistic veterinarian called ‘Healthy, Pain-Free Joints?
+Naturally!’

-In the full print edition, he listed a set of nutritional supplements that go way beyond the commonly known Glucosamine, which is good, but not sufficient for good dog health.
+In the print edition, he listed a set of nutritional supplements that go way beyond the commonly known Glucosamine, which is good but insufficient for good dog health.
 After reading that article, I found a great, natural supplement called Run Free with GLM by Wholistic Pet Organics.
 It contains most of those recommended ingredients.
 The most important one was green-lipped mussel.
 I tested it on my 15-year-old Australian Cattledog mix at the time.
 He had a hard time getting around.
-With this supplement, he regained mobility I hadn't seen in over a year.
+With this supplement, he regained mobility I hadn’t seen in over a year.
 This is one of the best joint supplements I have tried to date.
-I have been using it for 10 years now and still swear by it.
+I have been using it for ten years and still swear by it.

 Pet Health Insurance

 Lastly, be ready.
-I have a German Shepherd Dog and they are known to develop joint issues due to poor breeding—especially American-breed German Shepherds.
+I have German Shepherd Dogs, which are known to develop joint issues due to poor breeding—especially American-breed German Shepherds.
 For that reason, I purchased pet health insurance for my dog to cover hereditary diseases.
-Should he ever need the $10,000+ hip dysplasia surgery, I know I am ready.
-I personally have used Petplan USA pet insurance until it became too expensive and coverage became poor.
-Next, I had Trupanion pet insurance until they tried it not to cover an emergency bloat surgery.
-They declared it a pre-existing condition, which is of course ridiculous.
-I was eventually able to get it paid for but that was unacceptable.
+Should he ever need the $10,000+ hip dysplasia surgery, I am ready.
+I used Petplan USA pet insurance until it became too expensive, and coverage became poor.
+Next, I had Trupanion pet insurance until they tried not to cover an emergency bloat surgery.
+They declared it a pre-existing condition, which is, of course, ridiculous.
+Eventually, I could get it paid for, but that was unacceptable.